There are many opportunities for you to get involved with the American Anthropological Association.

 - Include hyperlinks when appropriate.
 Items to be hyperlinked should be underlined and a list of corresponding urls should be at the end of the post.

-- Limit the key points you wish to make to three or four; readers will be more likely to absorb and remember your piece if you help them to focus.
+- Limit the key points you wish to make to three or four at most; readers will be more likely to absorb and remember your piece if you help them to focus.

 - Keep in mind that most of your readers will not be familiar with your specialty and its particular jargon.
-Write for a broad and diverse anthropology audience.
+Write for a broad and diverse audience that may not have a degree in anthropology.
 Avoid jargon.

 - Begin with the bottom line: feature the single most powerful sentence as the opening line.
 Consider: What is the main point of your piece?
 What is it that you would like the reader to remember most?